micheleangioni/phalcon-validators/readme.md

 ## Installation

-Support can be installed through Composer, just include `"michele-angioni/phalcon-validators": "~1.7"` to your composer.json and run `composer update` or `composer install`.
+Support can be installed through Composer, just include `"michele-angioni/phalcon-validators": "~1.8"` to your composer.json and run `composer update` or `composer install`.

 ## Usage

 The new validators work in the same way the default validators do.
 Just pass a new instance of the validator to the Phalcon `Validation` class, with the desired options, and then validate it.

-Available validators with practical example:
+Available validators with practical examples:

 ### IpValidator